isomerpages/moe-acjc/_academics/Subjects/Mathematics.md

 The A Level Examination for H2 Mathematics comprises two 3 hour papers with about 10 to 13 questions each.
-In each paper, there will be at least two questions on the application of Mathematics in real-world contexts, including those from sciences and engineering.
-Each question will carry at least 12 marks and may require concepts and skills from more than one topic.
+In each paper, there will be one question on the application of Mathematics in real-world contexts, including those from sciences and engineering.
+This question will carry at least 12 marks and may require concepts and skills from more than one topic.
 Candidates will be expected to answer all questions.

-The syllabus document may be accessed [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/9758_y24_sy.pdf).
+The syllabus document for the 2025 H2 Mathematics syllabus will be made available on the SEAB website in due time.

 ### H3 MATHEMATICS (SYLLABUS 9820)